josephwecker/udon-c/docs/DECIDED.md

 ## PARSER
 * Warnings w/ severity as a separate structure returned that the implementation can decide what to do with.
+* Ability to supress specific warning messages

 ---------------------------------------------------------------------------
 # UNDECIDED
 quick note on some unresolved issues / un-solidified decisions...
 ---------------------------------------------------------------------------
+## IMPORTANT UNDECIDED
+* best, simplest way to have free text where indentation does _not_ apply, and/or that protects from udon structures being parsed:
+  * yaml-like?
+  * heredoc-like?
+  * directive only? !{` .... `}

+## Philisophical
 * Do all these rules and complexities mean that I've absolutely completely missed the mark?
 Or are they elegent, almost ideally optimized compromises with the nature of the data being represented?
+* Borrow terms from other object notations / markups? (like "tag", "object", "class" ...)
+* Could it be more unified if everything was a directive and nodes, attributes, etc., were syntactic sugar for special kinds of directives? (muahahaha. scary.)

+[meta - distinguish between:
+ * has undefined behavior or puts system in a bad state
+ * has defined behavior that possibly isn't ideal
+ * has defined behavior that seems to be the desired behavior ]

 ## LABELS / VALUES
 * Delimiters other than () in labels? / simple-values?